marlonmleite/task-manager/README.md

 - **src/providers**: Implementation of APIs that communicate with backend;
 - **src/store**: State configuration with Redux;
 - **src/core**: Utilities, constants, assets, configurations, i18n and others.
+- **src/routes**: Routes and path to management this SPA with react-router-dom.
 - **stub**: Routes of mock backend API`s.
 - **storybook**: Storybook configuration (The stories writing in components folder).